Walks & Events

 Looking at the building of anti-landing obstacles all across Blackdown - a first showing of a recently acquired short film.

-Featuring one of the most ambitious So-called Starfish sites in the country, and the bunkers, still standing today, which were built to control it - and to protect the operators from falling bombs!
+Featuring one of the most ambitious so-called Starfish sites in the country, and the bunkers, still standing today, which were built to control it - and to protect the operators from falling bombs!

-Also covered are the decoy fire effects set up nearby, and the top secret so-called “Z-gun battery” used to complete the decoy’s illusion - and to fight back against the bombers.
+Also covered are the decoy fire effects set up nearby, and the top secret “Z-gun battery” used to complete the decoy’s illusion - and to fight back against the bombers.

 Open to all-comers.
 Members free - others £2.